markhibberd/art-of-stream-processing-workshop/README.md

 This is the workshop material for the YOW LambdaJam 2014 Jam Session.

 There are 5 choices (roughly in order of help you will be able to get):
- - scalaz-stream             - a full project skelton and build
+ - scalaz-stream             - a full project skeleton and build
- - pipes                     - a full project skelton and build
+ - pipes                     - a full project skeleton and build
  - conduit                   - a basic project structure
  - machines                  - a basic project structure
  - choose your own adventure - an empty directory